Master Plan Grant

 Funding eligibility is based on a school:

-• Through its application being able to demonstrate that it will develop a master plan that includes the following elements:
+• Through the application process demonstrate that a master plan will be developed that includes the following elements:

 • Community consultation is undertaken